 Figure 3.
-Map and Survey of the Parishes of Llandanwg and Llanfihangel y Traethau in the County of Merioneth 1810 (Mostyn MSS 8604).
-Approximate location of the field containing the study area as shown on the tithe map indicated in dashed red line.
+Detail of a Map and Survey of the Parishes of Llandanwg and Llanfihangel y Traethau in the County of Merioneth 1810 (Mostyn MSS 8604).

-Figure 4. tracing of tithe map of the parish of Llandanwg (1841) with information from enclosure award (1806).
+Figure 4.
+Detail of a tracing of tithe map of the parish of Llandanwg (1841) with information from enclosure award (1806).
 Created 1865 (LRRO 13573).
-Field containing development area marked in red, the boundaries of the farm of Cae Ardd Goch are marked in dashed blue.
+The boundaries of the farm of Cae Ardd Goch are marked in dashed blue.
+Inset shows an enlargement of the study area (red dashed line): the Upper Pool is marked as 678.

 Figure 5.
 Part of Cors y Gedol Estate 1849 Sale Map of the Town of Harlech (Sale Catalogues 177).

-Approximate location of the field shown on the tithe map indicated in dashed red line.
+Approximate location of the field with the Upper Pool in middle indicated in dashed red line.